dapr/docs/FAQ.md

 Istio is not a programming model and does not focus on application level features such as state management, pub-sub, bindings etc. That is where Dapr comes in.

 ## Performance Benchmarks
 The Dapr project is focused on performance due to the inherent discussion of Dapr being a sidecar to your application.
 This [performance benchmark video](https://youtu.be/4kV3SHs1j2k?t=783) discusses and demos the work that has been done so far.
-The performance benchmark data is planned to be published on a regular basis along with the tests that you can run in your own test environment.
+The performance benchmark data is planned to be published on a regular basis.
+You can also run the perf tests in your own environment to get perf numbers.

 ## Actors